Today I take you to the Middle East to introduce one of the most famous recipes: chickpea hummus.

 - 1 Spoon

-First thing, what type of chickpeas have you chosen?
-Pre-cooked or fresh?
-If you chose fresh, start the recipe in advance, you will need to soak them for at least a couple of hours before boiling them in salted water (see the 2/3 cup of water in the ingredient list).
+First of all, which type of chickpeas did you choose?
+Ready-cooked or fresh?
+If you chose fresh, start the recipe in advance: you will need to soak them for at least a couple of hours before boiling them in salted water (see the 2/3 cup of water in the ingredients list).

-If instead, you chose pre-cooked, as I did, we can move directly to the preparation of the chickpea hummus by toasting the two tablespoons of cumin seeds in a non-stick pan.
+If you chose ready-cooked chickpeas, as I did, we can go straight to preparing the chickpea hummus by toasting the two tablespoons of cumin seeds in a non-stick pan.

-Pour the 3 tablespoons of extra virgin olive oil into another pan and saute the garlic clove after peeling it, once the oil is flavored, remove the garlic.
-Try to remove as many skins as possible from the chickpeas with your hands, if you used fresh ones.
+In another pan pour the 3 tablespoons of extra virgin olive oil and lightly fry the garlic clove after peeling it; once the oil has taken on the garlic flavor, remove the garlic.
+If you used fresh chickpeas, try to remove as many skins as possible by hand.

-In a bowl, squeeze the lemon juice, add the two tablespoons of toasted cumin, the 1 oz of tahini, the oil where you fried the garlic, a sprinkle of curry, also add the salt and pepper and mix everything together.
+In a bowl squeeze the lemon to extract the juice, add the two tablespoons of toasted cumin, the 2 tablespoons of tahini, the oil used to fry the garlic, a sprinkle of curry, then add salt and pepper.
+Mix everything.

-Finally, add the chickpeas after draining them well and with the help of a food processor reduce everything to cream, it should be nice and thick.
+Finally add the chickpeas after draining them well and, using a food processor, blend everything into a cream; it should be nice and thick.

-Once ready, the chickpea hummus can be flavored with fresh parsley, smoked paprika, or chives, adding a drizzle of extra virgin olive oil.
+Once the chickpea hummus is ready you can flavor it with fresh parsley, smoked paprika or chives, adding another drizzle of extra virgin olive oil.

-Serve it as an appetizer with fragrant bread bruschetta or crackers or for a Middle Eastern-themed dinner with unleavened or Arabic bread slightly toasted in the oven!
+Serve it as an appetizer with crispy bread bruschette or crackers, or for a Middle Eastern themed dinner with slightly toasted pita or flatbread in the oven!

 Storage: